HenryHXYao/CarND-P8/README.md

 ***The effect of I value is to eliminate systematic bias.***

- As the systematic bias for the cte pid controller is small, adding I component to the controller doesn't have significant influence on the controller's performance, except for the starting stage where the controller with ki = 0.01 has larger oscillation than ki = 0.0.
+ As the systematic bias for the cte pid controller is small, adding I component to the controller doesn't have significant influence on the controller's performance, except for the starting stage where the controller with ki = 0.01 has larger oscillations than ki = 0.0.

 **Speed controller**